- Forum

 The topic has been locked.

-15 years 1 month ago #58490
+15 years 1 month ago #58490 by Redhair

 It s weird what is happening here.
 I don t understand why Stromberg is playing in Serbian league.
 I guess he don t live in the region of balcan, has no nationality and don t even speak their language.
 So, where is the sense?
 I wouldn t care about this kind of something special but IMHO it s a slap into face for all other players and the whole system is beginning to get broken.
 I hope the organizers of SCSL will reconsider.
 Also the ISSF organizers should think about this.